arudrra/Colorizer/README.md

 `pip install Pillow`

-If you don't have pip, you can try and install it using the instructions [here](https://pillow.readthedocs.io/en/stable/installation.html).
+If you don't have pip, you can try and install PIL using the instructions [here](https://pillow.readthedocs.io/en/stable/installation.html).

 ### Specifying Filepath